markets/awesome-ruby/README.md

 ## Automation

 * [Huginn](https://github.com/cantino/huginn) - Huginn is a system for building agents that perform automated tasks for you online.
+* [Neovim](https://github.com/alexgenco/neovim-ruby) - Ruby bindings for Neovim to make your own neovim editor plugins in ruby.

 ## Caching